ivov/n8n-shortlink/docs/03-deploy.md

 ssh n8n-shortlink-infra "docker kill --signal=SIGHUP watchtower"
 ```

-Then wait for Watchtower to pull the new image and start the container:
+Then wait for Watchtower to pull the new image and start the container, and check that the new version is deployed:

 ```sh
 ssh n8n-shortlink-infra "docker ps | grep n8n-shortlink"